fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 `RESTRICT_PATHS`
 Values : *yes* | *no*
 Default value : *yes*
-If set to *yes*, clients won't be able to access files inside the following directories : libraries, templates and vendor.
+If set to *yes*, clients won't be able to access files inside the following directories : libraries, locale, templates and vendor.

+`MODSECURITY_CRS_EXCLUSIONS`
+Values : *yes* | *no*
+Default value : *yes*
+ModSecurity with OWASP Core Rule Set are enabled by default (inherited from bunkerity/bunkerized-nginx).
+If set to *yes*, will add some exclusions to CRS rules to avoid some false positives rules.

 `CAPTCHA_LOGIN_PUBLIC_KEY`
 PMA setting : [$cfg\['CaptchaLoginPublicKey'\]](https://docs.phpmyadmin.net/en/latest/config.html#cfg_CaptchaLoginPublicKey)